 Starting on 15 July 2019, the Bank of Italy has been lending government securities (purchased under the PSPP and SMP) directly to market counterparties.
 Lending can take place on the MTS Repo platform, following registration with the Italian central counterparty Cassa di compensazione e garanzia (CC&G), or bilaterally (‘over the counter’).
 With the latter, the Bank also offers securities lending for other euro-area government bonds pertaining to non-monetary policy portfolios.
 In order to preserve cash neutrality (no changes to the amount of cash in circulation), combined repo and reverse repo operations are carried out.
 Under certain market conditions, securities may be lent without making a cash reinvestment.

 Transactions will be executed in line with market rates and, in any case, the minimum negotiable spread between the special repo rate and the general collateral repo rate would be determined by market conditions.

 Bilateral transactions are governed by the GMRA or EMA contract instructions.
 The duration of the transactions, in line with prevailing market practice, can be between one day and one week.

 The Bank of Italy is committed to providing this service effectively so as to ensure that the market functions smoothly and to reduce the cost to operators of borrowing high-quality securities.
 In this regard, the Bank of Italy reserves the right to apply mitigation measures against risks deriving from trading activities (e.g. absolute limits on the amount of securities that can be lent or on the duration of the operations, counterparty limits, etc.).

 The list of the ISIN codes relating to securities available for loan is usually updated on Mondays (see the link at the foot of the page).

-On the second Monday of the month following the reference month, the ECB publishes the aggregate figure of the monthly average of all securities lent by the Eurosystem and of the cash accepted as collateral.
+On the third Monday of the month following the reference month, the ECB publishes the aggregate figure of the monthly average of all securities lent by the Eurosystem and of the cash accepted as collateral.